ImWuX/elysium-os/bootloader/nest_boot_protocol.md

 ## The State
 - A20 line is opened
 - CPU is set to long mode
+- HHDM is mapped into virtual memory
+    - Starting at offset `0xFFFF800000000000`
+    - Only usable entries are mapped

 ## The Memory Map
 - Anything under `0x500` will always be `RESERVED`.